candiddev/homechart/hugo/content/docs/guides/get-homechart/self-hosted/_index.md

 Homechart can be configured using a configuration file, environment variables, or command line arguments.
 See the [Config Reference](/docs/references/config) for details.

+{{% alert title="HTTPS" color="warning" %}}
+Homechart should be accessed over HTTPS.
+Certain functionality will only work this way.
+By default, Homechart is only available using HTTP, you'll need to add a certificate to Homechart or your reverse proxy.
+{{% /alert %}}

 ## 5. (Optional) Link Households to Homechart Cloud

 Using [households](/pricing/) in Homechart requires a subscription, even for self-hosted users.
 You can subscribe monthly or buy a lifetime subscription/one time purchase, too.